bellhwi/VanillaJS/README.md

 -MovieList: Add and delete movie

--Slideshow: Slideshow with buttons and dots
+-Slideshow: Slideshow with buttons and indicators

 -Dragdrop: Drag and drop the image and text